TrainWeb.org Facebook Page

 Map: Ba 34 F 12 Topographic Maps

-Westbound MARC 35 is pushing away from the West Baltimore MARC station that would be rebuilt adjacent on the west side of the existing station.
-The new alignment would traverse a new bridge over Mulberry Street before rejoining the old/existing alignment from the right near the MARC train.
-The Gwynns Falls Viaduct in the distance would likely be rehabbed, and the Pennsy's disused Gwynn Tower (center, distant) torn down.
+Westbound MARC 35 is pushing away from the West Baltimore MARC station that is to be rebuilt adjacent on the west side of the existing station.
+The new alignment will traverse a new bridge over Mulberry Street before rejoining the old/existing alignment from the right near the MARC train.
+The Gwynns Falls Viaduct in the distance would likely be rehabbed and the Pennsy's disused Gwynn Tower (center, distant) torn down.

 Link: former stations in this area (archive)